refinedev/refine/documentation/docs/api-references/components/resource.md

 ## Overview

 `<Resource>` is the main building block of a **refine** app.
 A `<Resource>` represents an entity in an endpoint in the API (e.g. https://api.fake-rest.refine.dev/posts).
-It serves as a bridge with the data from the API and the pages in the app to interact with that data.
+It serves as a bridge between the data from the API and the pages in the app -which needs to interact with data from the API.

 ## Usage
 Here's an app that consumes the https://api.fake-rest.refine.dev/posts endpoint as a resource to list multiple items, edit or create an item and show a single item.

-Page components for interacting with CRUD API operations are passed as props to `<Resource>`.
+Page components that are for interacting with the CRUD API operations are passed as properties to `<Resource>`.
  <br />

 ```tsx title="App.tsx"